POST

 To get the most accurate transcriptions from our service:

-1. Use High-Quality Audio: Whenever possible, use audio recorded in quiet environments with minimal background noise.
+1. Use High-Quality Media: Whenever possible, use media recorded in quiet environments with minimal background noise.

-2. Appropriate Audio Format: Submit uncompressed audio formats like WAV or FLAC for best quality, or high-bitrate MP3s if file size is a concern.
+2. Appropriate Media Format: Submit uncompressed media formats like WAV or FLAC for best quality, or high-bitrate MP3s if file size is a concern.

 3. Speaker Clarity: Encourage clear speaking with moderate pace for best recognition accuracy.